 What is acne?

 The way acne affects the skin can vary tremendously between individuals.
-Some only experience the odd spot which resolves without a blemish.
+Some of us may just get an odd spot from time to time.
 For others, acne can cause persistent, large and inflamed pustules and nodules which may leave a blemish or a scar during the teenage years and beyond.
 We are able to help the whole spectrum of acne, from mild to severe, and have particular expertise in managing persistent acne in adults.
 Treating acne at an early stage will prevent permanent blemishes and scars from developing.

 What are the types of acne?